Dublin City University has raised almost €21,000 throughout November by growing out their moustaches as part of the Movember initiative.

-Many DCU societies encouraged their members to grow out their ronnies and clock up some kilometres to raise money for this great cause.
+Many DCU Society’s encouraged their members to grow out their ronnies and clock up some kilometres to raise money for this great cause.

-Georgia Mae Kerrigan took part in Movember as part of DCU’s Film Society.
-“I remember in the past I always saw friends and family of mine doing Movember… but I’d always thought I couldn’t participate because I couldn’t grow facial hair,” she said.
+Georgia Mae Kerrigan took part in Movember as part of DCU’s Film Society “I remember in the past I always saw friends and family of mine doing Movember… but I’d always thought I couldn’t participate because I couldn’t grow facial hair.”